PacSciExhibits/BrainyBodies/how does your body move (movement is teamwork)/movement is teamwork.md

 ^ These are built for vertical screens, as shown in the below article from Vanderbilt.

 I opened them in Unity and changed the resolution to fit our wall, then exported them to auto-start when the PC reboots.
-[How to autostart programs on Windows 10](https://support.microsoft.com/en-us/windows/configure-startup-applications-in-windows-115a420a-0bff-4a6f-90e0-1934c844e473)
+[Configure startup applications in Windows](https://support.microsoft.com/en-us/windows/configure-startup-applications-in-windows-115a420a-0bff-4a6f-90e0-1934c844e473)